Neural Computing Engines

 - Aurel A. Lazar and Yiyin Zhou, Massively Parallel Neural Encoding and Decoding of Visual Stimuli, Neural Networks, Special Issue: Selected papers from IJCNN11, Volume 32, August 2012, Pages 303–312.

-- Aurel A. Lazar and Yiyin Zhou, Reconstructing Natural Visual Scenes from Spike Times, Proceedings of the IEEE, Vol. 102, Number 10, October 2014.
+- Aurel A. Lazar and Yiyin Zhou, Reconstructing Natural Visual Scenes from Spike Times, Proceedings of the IEEE, Vol. 102, Number 10, October 2014 (invited paper).